“What is freelance writing anyways?”

 If you’re not showing up on platforms like Instagram, Twitter, and Facebook, you are missing out.
 Building a brand on the internet is one of the best ways to stand out and separate yourself from so many other writers.

 This doesn’t mean you have to post on every platform, do Instagram stories or create a Youtube channel.
 It just means showing your face and keeping your profiles up to date.

-Another way to start getting online is to have your own freelance website.
-Here is mine to use an example: michaelleonard.net
+Another way to build your brand is to create your writer’s website.
+Here is mine as an example: michaelleonard.net

 As you can tell, this helps my social presence because if you google “Michael Leonard” or “Michael Leonard + writer” my site pops up.

 It’s so much easier to get clients when you have a site that lets clients know more about you and your work.
 I recommend using WordPress and Bluehost to get started.

 Once I created my personal website, my freelance writing biz changed as my identity shifted.
 I started saying to myself, “I am a writer” on a regular basis.